ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

 | Daniel Stenberg | Two features I'd like to see in the cmdline tool but probably won't implement myself
 | Dagobert Michelsen | How to keep standard software up-to-date on a legacy platform
 | Isaac Boukris | SPNEGO, Kerberos, GSS-API and Negotiate support and how to make them better
+| Kamil Dudka | Life of a distro packager
+| Kamil Dudka | Why Red Hat switched to NSS and still uses it

 # Discussion topics